DominikMitrovic/FlappyBird/README.md

 # FlappyBird Application

 ## Introduction
 This simple game is a clone of "legendary" Flappy Bird mobile game.
 Application was written in C# (windows forms) and IronPython.
-The "game" part of the application is coded in C# and highscore table that is shown after the game finishes and player enters his/hers name is programmed in IronPython (extern script).
-IronPython module "Pickle" was used to easily export and import needed data to separate file.
+The "game" part of the application is coded in C#.
+Highscore table that is shown after the game finishes and player enters his/hers name is programmed in IronPython (extern script).
+IronPython module "Pickle" was used to easily import and export needed data to/from separate file.
 In current version there are no known bugs.

 ## Game Controls
 A player controls the bird with "space" key.
 After pressing the key, the bird jumps and therefore stays in the air.
 Don't let the bird touch obstacles!